dji-sdk/Mobile-SDK-Doc/source/cn/faq/index.md

 Once an application is tied as the default application to an accessory, no other applications will be able to use that accessory.
 For example, if DJI GO is the default application, then no other SDK based application will work the DJI products.

 To solve this, the default behavior needs to be removed for the accessory.
-For example, if the DJI GO is the default application, navigate in Android to **Settings->Apps->DJI GO->Open as default** and you should see a similar screen to this:
+For example, if the DJI GO is the default application, navigate in Android to **Settings->Apps->DJI GO->Open by default** and you should see a similar screen to this:

  ![](../../images/faq/defaultApp_nexus6_001.jpg)